 Keto has recently boomed as the new weight loss messiah.
-But what makes this diet different from other transient fads?
-And how can you make sure you're doing it correctly?
+However, what makes this diet different from other transient fads?
+Moreover, how can you make sure you're doing it correctly?

 The ketogenic diet is rooted in controlling macronutrients with a goal of transitioning the body into a metabolic state called ketosis.
 Many people believe that this state of ketosis accelerates weight loss.
 In other words, ketosis encourages the body to become more effective at burning fat - and potentially promotes faster weight loss.
-But in order to transition into ketosis you need to shift your macronutrient balance.
+However, to transition into ketosis, you need to shift your macronutrient balance.
 This classically includes a very low carbohydrate, high fat, and moderate protein intake.

-The keto diet initially gained traction in the early 1900’s for a very different purpose: to treat seizures in children with epilepsy.
-Research was done on the keto diet for this use and it’s still successfully utilized as a therapy for this population today (1).
+The keto diet initially gained traction in the early 1900s for a very different purpose: to treat seizures in children with epilepsy.
+The research was done on the keto diet for this use, and it’s still successfully utilized as a therapy for this population today (1).

 So what about weight loss?

 While research on the keto diet for health and weight loss is still truly in its infancy, early results seem promising.
-Keto diet seems to be an effective tool for weight loss – and may offer additional benefits for people with certain conditions, such as diabetes.
+Keto diet might be an effective tool for weight loss – and may offer additional benefits for people with certain conditions, such as diabetes.

 2. How Does Keto Work?

 The keto diet works by transitioning your body into a metabolic state called ketosis.
-Our bodies enter ketosis to get energy we need to function.
-In ketosis your body uses fat to make an energy source called ketone bodies through a process called ketogenesis.
+Our bodies enter ketosis to get the energy we need to function.
+In ketosis, your body uses fat to make an energy source called ketone bodies through a process called ketogenesis.

 While this is a natural process, we aren’t typically in a state of ketosis.
 This is because our bodies almost always prefer using glucose for energy.
-And we easily get glucose by eating carbohydrates.
-Even when carbohydrates aren’t readily available we can still usually access glucose from its storage form (called glycogen) in a process called glycogenolysis.
-Because it will always prefer to use glucose for energy, your body needs to be deprived of glucose sources in order to enter into ketosis.
+And we can quickly get glucose by eating carbohydrates.
+Even when carbs aren’t readily available we can still usually access glucose from its storage form (called glycogen) in a process called glycogenolysis.
+Because it will always prefer to use glucose for energy, your body needs to be deprived of glucose sources to enter into ketosis.

 3. How long does it take to get into ketosis?

-Achieving ketosis can take anywhere from a couple days to a couple weeks, depending on the person.
+Achieving ketosis can take anywhere from a couple of days to a couple of weeks, depending on the person.

 4. How to Get into Ketosis Fast?

-While this really depends on the individual, most people enter ketosis within 1 week.
+While this depends on the individual, most people enter ketosis within one week.
 How quickly you enter ketosis depends on how significantly you limit your carbohydrate intake.
 It also depends on how much glycogen ( stored glucose) you have and how quickly you burn it.